nealcrook/nascom/sdcard/README.md

 Finally, there is an LED, controlled from the Arduino.
 The LED is used to indicate a protocol error (command expected but data received).

-## Current Status
+## Current Status And Plans

-29Apr2018 - using the code here, the sd_util can be used to load and save to and from NASCOM memory, the polydos_util_rom boots PolyDos successfully and supports 4 disks (named DSK0.BIN DSK1.BIN DSK2.BIN DSK3.BIN on the SDcard).
+06May2018 - using the code here, the sd_util can be used to load and save to and from NASCOM memory, the polydos_util_rom boots PolyDos successfully and supports 4 disks (named DSK0.BIN DSK1.BIN DSK2.BIN DSK3.BIN on the SDcard).
+The SCRAPE utility dumps PolyDos disk images accurately and the SDDIR/SETDRV utilities are working.

+Remaining tasks:

+* Complete polydos_vfs, a PERL-based file-system manipulator
+* Write SDSTDIN, to allow import of (eg BASIC) programs in ASCII format
+* Write a print spooler that spools to a file on the SD card
+* Write CASDSK, a utility to intercept NAS-SYS R/W calls in favour of a disk file
+* Upload PolyDos material and images
+* Upload disk images

+## EPROM programming service

+If anyone is looking to build one of these and has an EPROM that they need erasing and programming, I will be happy to do this on a cost-of-postage basis.
+Contact me to make arrangements.

 ## Contents